acturtle/cashflower/docs/settings.rst

 The :code:`NUM_STOCHASTIC_SCENARIOS` setting defines the number of stochastic scenarios the model will compute.

-By default, :code:`NUM_STOCHASTIC_SCENARIOS` is set to :code:`None`,meaning the model will perform a single deterministic calculation.
+By default, :code:`NUM_STOCHASTIC_SCENARIOS` is set to :code:`None`, meaning the model will perform a single deterministic calculation.
 If you specify a positive integer, the model will simulate that many scenarios and average the results.

 For example, if :code:`NUM_STOCHASTIC_SCENARIOS` is set to :code:`5`, the model will generate five different scenarios for each stochastic variable and calculate the average of these scenarios as the final result.
 This setting allows for capturing the variability in future outcomes by considering multiple plausible scenarios.